 McGonigal expressed deep gratitude for the Lilly Endowment’s grant and how it will continue to allow Whitworth to expand an understanding for vocations in ministry for Whitworth students, faculty and staff.
 “This is a big grant, and it will empower the university to move quickly in our desire to help the church engage the culture here in the Northwest and beyond,” McGonigal says.

 “Whitworth was founded by the church and for the church,” says Taylor, pointing to the fact that the university’s connections to its founding denomination and to other local churches have been an important part of Whitworth’s identity since its founding in 1890.
-“As Whitworth dives into new opportunities to serve churches and congregations, in part due to the generous Lilly grant Whitworth just received, the university must be intentional to support those initiatives with appropriate coordination and personnel, which the new Office for Church Engagement will do.”
+“As Whitworth dives into new opportunities to serve churches and congregations, in part due to the generous Lilly grant Whitworth just received, the university must be intentional to support those initiatives with appropriate coordination and personnel, which the new Office of Church Engagement will do.”